staticlibs/staticlib_pion/README.md

 [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) utility is used for dependency management.
 For Windows users ready-to-use binary version of `pkg-config` can be obtained from [tools_windows_pkgconfig](https://github.com/staticlibs/tools_windows_pkgconfig) repository.

 See [PkgConfig](https://github.com/staticlibs/wiki/wiki/PkgConfig) for Staticlibs-specific details about `pkg-config` usage.

-See also [StaticlibsDependencies](https://github.com/staticlibs/wiki/wiki/StaticlibsDependencies) for more details about dependency management with Staticlibs.

-To build this project with `OpenSSL` and `log4cplus` support manually you can use [external_openssl](https://github.com/staticlibs/external_openssl) and [external_log4cplus](https://github.com/staticlibs/external_log4cplus) projects:
+To build this project with `OpenSSL` and `log4cplus` support manually on platforms without corresponding system libraries you can use [external_openssl](https://github.com/staticlibs/external_openssl) and [external_log4cplus](https://github.com/staticlibs/external_log4cplus) projects:

  * checkout both dependent projects (using `--recursive` flag)
- * configure these projects using the same output directory:
+ * configure these projects using the same output directory (see their readmes for specific build instructions):

 Run: